kanootoko/digitalModel_provision/README.md

 }
 ```

-:service_name - string representing one of the servise types
+:service_type_name - string representing one of the servise types
 :service_count - int above zero, number of evaluated services of this service type
+:radius_meters - int or null, radius of service normal availability in meters from its center
+:public_transport_time - int or null, time of service normal availability in minutes
+:normative - int, number of people on 1000 of population which will need service normally.

 ### /api/provision_v3/services